 About the European Ethics Bowl

 In a rapidly changing world, all members of society – and namely the next generation of leaders – need skills to face ethical challenges they might be presented with.
-The EEB is a yearly competition that aims at raising awareness of the relevance and complexity of current ethical issues in the European context.
+This is why three leading European Universities, together with the European Investment Bank Institute launched the European Ethics Bowl (EEB), a yearly competition for students and young professionals to raise awareness of the relevance and complexity of current ethical issues in the European context.

-The EEB is a collaborative and a competitive event that offers participating teams an environment which enhances their capacity to critically discuss ethical dilemmas related to economics, business, and society.
+The EEB is a collaborative and competitive event that offers participating teams an environment that enhances their capacity to critically discuss ethical dilemmas related to economics, business, and society.

-Ethical dilemmas are presented to the teams in the form of case studies.
-The competition happens first on an institutional level, and then inter-institutions.
-Each team is evaluated on its ability to critically analyse and discuss a case that could not be debated with a one-sided perspective.
-A group of independent judges as well as the participants’ peers will assess the teams’ performance.
+Teams receive ethical dilemmas in the form of case studies.
+The competition takes place first at an institutional level, and then inter-institutions across Europe.
+Each team is assessed on its ability to critically analyse and discuss a case that could not be debated with a one-sided perspective.
+A group of independent judges, as well as the participants’ peers, will assess the teams’ performance.

 - Qualifying stage: After registration, teams of three compete with each other on an institutional level.